shery/awesome-atom-packages/README.md

 ```
 * atom-ternjs
 ```
-Autocomplete for ES5, ES6, ES7, Node.js, jQuery, Angular and more.
+Autocomplete for ES5, ES6, ES7, Node.js, jQuery, Angular and more
 ```
 * emmet
 ```